Akshayparihar07/Sudoku_game/README.md

 - `index.html`: The main HTML file containing the structure of the Sudoku game.
 - `style.css`: Cascading Style Sheets for styling the Sudoku game.
-- `script.js`: JavaScript file containing the game logic and backtracking algorithm.
+- `script.js`: JavaScript file containing the game logic.

-## Files

-- `sudoku.js`: JavaScript file implementing the backtracking algorithm and game logic.
-- `style.css`: Cascading Style Sheets for styling the game interface.
-- `index.html`: Main HTML file defining the structure of the Sudoku game.

 ## Contributors